Reporting and offender management (accessible)

 See also immigration reporting centres.

-Additional police supported ROM reporting currently takes place geographically in some of the listed areas as well as South Central, South-West and the East of England.
+Additional police supported ROM reporting currently takes place geographically in some of the listed areas as well as South Central, Devon and Cornwall, South-West and the East of England.

-You should use the ICE finder to select an appropriate reporting location.
+You should use the ICE Centre and Rom Centre Finder App to select an appropriate reporting location.
 There may be slight variations in calculation and a reasoned approach must be taken when considering further distances and reporting to a centre.

-Under certain circumstances, and at the discretion of the ROM manager, individuals living within a reasonable distance of a reporting centre may be directed to report to a police station.
-This decision may result from incidents of aggressive behaviour by an individual at reporting events, or where that person has previously been arrested for a criminal offence.
+Under certain circumstances, and at the discretion of the ROM manager, a person living within a reasonable distance of a reporting centre may be directed to report to a police station.
+This decision may result from incidents of aggressive behaviour by a person at reporting events, or where that person has previously been arrested for a criminal offence.
 Such cases will be prioritised for removal, or other case progression or conclusion.

 Frequency and type of reporting